javacc/javacc/docs/faq.md

 }
 ```

-In general terms, when a regular expression is a Java string and identical to a regular expression occurring in a regular expression production, then the Java string is interchangeable with the token type from the regular expression production.
+In general terms, when a regular expression is a Java string and identical to a regular expression occurring in a regular expression production <sup>[7](#footnote-7)</sup>, then the Java string is interchangeable with the token type from the regular expression production.

 When a regular expression is a Java string but there is no corresponding regular expression production, then JavaCC essentially makes up a corresponding regular expression production.
 This is shown by the `def` which becomes an anonymous regular expression production.
 Note that all occurrences of the same string end up represented by a single regular expression production.